Soldiers Point

 Soldiers Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 No changes can significantly impact an area's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects anticipated to affect the area.
-Key projects comprise 100 Salamander Way Residential Development, Salamander Bay Town Centre Place Plan, Salamander Bay Shopping Centre Expansion, and Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP).
-The following list details those expected to be most pertinent.
+AreaSearch has identified a total of 0 projects expected to affect this area.
+Notable projects include 100 Salamander Way Residential Development, Salamander Bay Town Centre Place Plan, Salamander Bay Shopping Centre Expansion, and Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.